Tuesday, April 12, 2022

 Eczema occurs when the skin produces a lower quantity of oil and fat than usual, decreasing its capacity to retain water.
 This means that there are gaps in the skin’s protective barrier that allow irritants to pass through.

 Sufferers of eczema can go through different stages, both when the condition is less severe and when the pain is unbearable.
-However, there are other non-genetic factors that can cause the eczema to flare up, these include:
+However, other non-genetic factors can cause eczema to flare up, these include:

 Beware of “natural” online treatments